slott56/Stingray-Reader/source/sheet.rst

             return self.sheet.workbook.row_get( self, attribute )

-To approach the :py:class:`csv.DictReader` API (without the eager processing), we can make the ``Row`` API slightly more fluent with a ``by_name()`` method.
+To approach the :py:class:`csv.DictReader` API (without the eager processing), we could make the ``Row`` API slightly more fluent with a ``by_name()`` method.

 ..  parsed-literal::

         def by_name( self, name ):
             attr= self.sheet.schema.get_name(name)
-            return self.cell( attr )
+            return self.cell(attr)

+This isn't implemented, because it doesn't seem very helpful.

 ExternalSchemaSheet Class
 ==========================

 ..  py:class:: ExternalSchemaSheet

+    A Sheet bound to a schema can be used to fetch data.
+This is a concrete subclass of :py:class:`Sheet`.

-    A Sheet with an external schema can be one of two kinds.
+    A Sheet with an external schema can have one of two sources for the bound schema.

-    -   A Sheet that doesn't have row headers to embed the schema information.
+    -   An external sheet that doesn't have row headers to embed the schema information.
-        In this case, an eager Workbook Row can create a sequence of :py:class:`cell.Cell` instances.
+        In this case, an eager Workbook Row can eagerly create a Sequence of :py:class:`cell.Cell` instances.
         The Schema information can be associated by position.

     -   A Sheet that is really a COBOL or Fixed format file.